 Using the Interactive Electoral Map: Features and Tips

-Color Rotation: More colors are now available to create more granular forecasts.
+Color Rotation: More colors let you to create more granular forecasts.
 Use the Map Options icon below the map to choose 3 (safe, toss-up); 5 (safe, leaning, toss-up) or 7 (safe, likely, leaning, toss-up) colors.
+There's also an option to rotate in a 3rd party candidate.

 Embed: Display your map on any web page.
 Select Share Map and then choose the Embed button.